 Wild hedgehog mushrooms, also known as sweet tooth or (Hydnum repandum), are delicious little treats of mother nature that grow wild in Europe, North America, as well as in parts of Asia.
+Ours grow wild here in the USA.
 They look similar to a chanterelle but instead of gills under the cap they have small cream colored spines and can range in color from yellow, to light orange to buff.
 They are typically found individually or in clusters in moist soils near streams or riverbeds and also grow near or on birch trees, beech trees, and some conifers.
 You can find them each year in late summer through late winter.
 Once cooked they have a meaty, chewy texture with a sweet, nutty, peppery and smoky flavor.
 These mushrooms taste so good that you don’t have to do much to really bring out their flavor.
 We recommend giving them a slight stir fry with garlic, butter, salt and pepper then piling them on top of your steak or toast, but they also go fantastically into soups and stews.
 Enjoy!

 Storage: Keep refrigerated in a paper bag or covered with a damp paper towel.
 Will last 7 to 10 days but best to eat promptly.

 Cleaning: Simply wipe mushrooms with a damp cloth or rinse slightly

 - Hedgehog mushrooms are low in fat but high in protein.

 - They are also shown to potentially have anti-tumor and anti-microbial activity,